ukparliament/ontologies/meta/library-information-architecture/index.md

 * Design URLs to provide findable content.

-* Build search engine value over time aggregations.
+* Maximise search engine value by exploiting aggregations that build over time.

 * Integrate with the wider web.